John-Malcolm-Design/Multi-Threaded-Cypher-Breaker/README.md

 # Multi Threaded Cypher Breaker

 ##Synopsis
-RailFence cypher, encryption, decryption and cypher breaking using multithreading in Java.
+Rail Fence cypher, encryption, decryption and cypher breaking using multithreading in Java.
 Utilizes the Java Collections & Concurrent APIs.
 JUnit is used to test every method in the application and Log4J has been added (not yet implemented) for a more robust logging system.
 This program uses a highly abstracted and loosly coupled style so as to create a more robust Object Orientated Program.

 ![alt tag](http://johnmalcolmdesign.com/design.png)